Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Discussion

-This could suggest that solar activity plays little role and the discrepancy between the two sets of release rates is due to some other unknown factor.
-However, for infrared observations such as those from \cite{ootsubo2012akari}, the water production rate was determined from lines that could become optically thick for production rates on the order of $10^{29}~s^{-1}$ (such as theirs and those reported by other works, cited in Section \ref{disc-subsubsect:lulin-h2o-prodrates}).
+This could suggest that solar cycle phase plays little role and the discrepancy between the two sets of release rates is due to some other unknown factor.
+However, for infrared observations such as those from \cite{ootsubo2012akari}, the water production rate was determined from lines that could become optically thick for production rates on the order of $10^{29}~s^{-1}$ (such as theirs and those reported by other works cited in Section \ref{disc-subsubsect:lulin-h2o-prodrates}).
 If the coma was optically thick at the infrared observation wavelengths, the water production rate from \cite{ootsubo2012akari} could have been an underestimate.
 However, their CO$_2$ production rate was likely small enough to remain optically thin (on the order of $10^{27}~s^{-1}$), and was likely a more accurate estimate of the true production.
 Therefore, the $\frac{CO_2}{H_2O}$ ratio reported by \cite{ootsubo2012akari} could be an overestimate due to the H$_2$O production rate in the denominator being an underestimate.
 Ootsubo et al. addressed this possibility in an earlier work \citep{ootsubo2010detection} by measuring the water production rate via observations offset from the comet's optocenter.
 However, these measurements were taken about 6 weeks after our own, compared to the measurements from \cite{ootsubo2012akari} that are only 10 days before ours.
 Additionally, optocenter-derived vs. offset-derived production rate ratios may not be directly comparable due to asymmetries in the coma.
 Our measurements were taken centered on the optocenter, so our inferred $\frac{CO_2}{H_2O}$ ratio may not be comparable to the ratio reported in \cite{ootsubo2010detection}.
 For these reasons, comparison to the measurements from \cite{ootsubo2012akari} is likely still more relevant for our purposes.
-However, it is also worth considering that if the $\frac{CO_2}{H_2O}$ ratio varies with rotational phase, that could complicate the interpretation of comparison with either AKARI measurement.
+Using our own water production rate and the CO$_2$ production rate from \cite{ootsubo2012akari} to calculate the $\frac{CO_2}{H_2O}$ ratio could eliminate possible optical depth effects.